-Dr. Ching-Yung Lin is a Research Scientist managing the Network Science Department in IBM T. J. Watson Research Center.
+Dr. Ching-Yung Lin is a Research Scientist managing the Department of Network Science and Big Data Analytics in IBM T. J. Watson Research Center.
 He has been with IBM Research since 2000, after receiving his Ph.D. from Columbia University in Electrical Engineering.
 Lin is also an Adjunct Professor in Columbia University since 2010 and in New York University (NYU) since 2014.
 He was an Affiliate Assistant/Associate Professor in the University of Washington from 2003 to 2009, and an Adjunct Associate Professor in Columbia University from 2005 to 2007.

-His interest is mainly on fundamental research of multimodality signal understanding, network graph computing, and computational social & cognitive sciences, and applied research on security, commerce, and collaboration.
-Dr. Lin leads IBM's Graph Computing and Social Cognitive Analytics projects.
+His interest is mainly on fundamental research of large-scale multimodality signal understanding, network graph computing, and computational social & cognitive sciences, and applied research on security, commerce, and collaboration.
 Since 2011, he has been leading a team of more than 40 Ph.D. researchers in worldwide IBM Research Labs (Watson, Almaden, Cambridge, Austin, India, China, Brazil, Australia, etc) and more than 20 professors and researchers in 9 universities (Northeastern, Northwestern, Columbia, Minnesota, Rutgers, CMU, New Mexico, USC, and UC Berkeley).
-He is currently the Principal Investigator of three external funded ($21.4M) projects: DARPA Anomaly Detection at Multiple Scales (ADAMS), DARPA Social Media in Strategic Communications (SMISC), and ARL Social and Cognitive Network Academic Research Center (SCNARC).
-He is also leading a big internal project of IBM System G.
+He is currently the Principal Investigator of three external funded ($21.4M) Big Data projects: DARPA Anomaly Detection at Multiple Scales (ADAMS), DARPA Social Media in Strategic Communications (SMISC), and ARL Social and Cognitive Network Academic Research Center (SCNARC).
+He leads an IBM major intiative on Graph Computing for Linked Big Data called IBM System G.

 Lin was elevated to IEEE Fellow for "contributions to network science and multimedia security and retrieval" in Nov 2011.
 He was the first IEEE fellow cited for contribution to Network Science.